x07x08/TF2-Dodgeball-Modified/Subplugins/EventFix/README.md

 This subplugin is supposed to fix [this](https://github.com/x07x08/TF2-Dodgeball-Modified/issues/7) issue.

+The [`Speedometer`](https://github.com/x07x08/TF2-Dodgeball-Modified/tree/main/Subplugins/Speedometer) and the [`Trails`](https://github.com/x07x08/TF2-Dodgeball-Modified/tree/main/Subplugins/Trails) subplugins are known to cause that issue.

-If you're experiencing similar errors in the log files, installing this should help.
+If you're experiencing similar problems, installing this should help.